TravelNotes.org - The Online Guide to Travel.

 Serhat Engul is a licensed Istanbul tour guide who uses plenty of visual aids to make sure that you understand the historical significance and architecture of the city.

-Located in Sultanahmet, this 19th century, wooden hotel adds a little Ottoman flavour to your stay in Istanbul.
+Located in Sultanahmet, this 19th century house featuring a striking wooden exterior with ornate Byzantine style architecture adds a little Ottoman flavour to your stay in Istanbul.

-The 24 reasonably priced rooms are atmospherically designed and there's a wonderful view of the Blue Mosque from the restaurant terrace.
+The Armagrandi Spina Hotel offers 24 reasonably priced rooms and a wonderful view of the Blue Mosque from the restaurant terrace.

-Located in Istanbul's old city, Sultanahmet, within easy walking distance of the Blue Mosque, Hagia Sophia, Topkapi Palace, Hippodrome, Underground Cistern and bazaars.
-Rooms are with Cable TV, mini-bar, direct dial telephone, hair dryer, shower and W.C.
-Free airport transfers.
+Located in Istanbul's old city, Sultanahmet, within easy walking distance of the Blue Mosque, Hagia Sophia, Topkapi Palace, Hippodrome, and bazaars.

-Many charter tourists to Turkey head to the Mediterranean and Aegean coasts, and often miss out on a visit to Istanbul.
+Many charter tourists to Türkiye head to the Mediterranean and Aegean coasts, and often miss out on a visit to Istanbul.

 Granted, there is a lot of history and pleasure in cruising around the coastal resorts of Antalya, Alanya, Bodrum, Izmir and Marmaris.